ClickHouse/ClickHouse/docs/en/engines/table-engines/mergetree-family/mergetree.md

 Functions with a constant argument that is less than ngram size can’t be used by `ngrambf_v1` for query optimization.

-!!! note "Note"
+:::note
-    Bloom filters can have false positive matches, so the `ngrambf_v1`, `tokenbf_v1`, and `bloom_filter` indexes can’t be used for optimizing queries where the result of a function is expected to be false, for example:
+Bloom filters can have false positive matches, so the `ngrambf_v1`, `tokenbf_v1`, and `bloom_filter` indexes can not be used for optimizing queries where the result of a function is expected to be false.

+For example:

 -   Can be optimized:
     -   `s LIKE '%test%'`